git-moss/DrivenByMossWiki/Native-Instruments-Maschine-Mikro-Mk3.md

 * **Pattern** - Press a pad to start one of 16 clips of the current bank page on the selected track.
 * **Events** - This is the Play or Drum mode.
 * **Variation** - Press a pad to select one of 8 or 9 parameters of the current bank page on the selected track.
-* **Duplicate** - If active and a pad is pressed, you can duplicate a scene, clip or track depending on the mode.
+* **Duplicate** - If active and a pad is pressed afterwards, you can duplicate a scene, clip or track depending on the mode.
 * **Select** - Press a pad to select one of 16 channels of the current bank page.
 Use Chords and Steps buttons to flip through the bank pages.
 * **Solo** - Press a pad to toggle Solo of 16 channels of the current bank page.
 Use Chords and Steps buttons to flip through the bank pages.
 * **Mute** - Press a pad to toggle Mute of 16 channels of the current bank page.
 Use Chords and Steps buttons to flip through the bank pages.